 The scourge of modern day living … STRESS!
 Believe it or not some of stress is good.
 It helps us get out of dangerous circumstances and prevents us from being complacent in situations that don’t serve us.
 However, to be wound up to the extreme so we have insomnia, or have illness like migraines, asthma, depression and a host of illness a be trigged because of it?
 That’s another matter.
 Sometimes, a boiling point is reached where many have made detrimental decisions.
 Moreover, stress affects adults and young people, hence, Stress Awareness Month has been held every April since 1992.
 In 2003, the NGO, Stress Management Society was formed.
 They are dedicated to helping individuals and companies recognise and reduce stress.
-This years’ theme is ‘community’.
 COVID has taught us we are stronger together.
-Here’s are four ways to manage stress.
+To mark Stress Awareness Month, here are four ways to manage stress.

-Don’t disappear of you don’t have your own garden, a day trip to a public park, National Trust manor house with gardens or even a community garden.
+Don’t despair if you don’t have your own garden, take a day trip to a public park or woodland, a National Trust manor house with gardens or even a community garden.
 Community farms are always looking for volunteers to help work the land.

 As much as I love being on social media as a content creator and consumer, there are times when I need a break.
 When track back to the trigger of a stressed day, it’s social media.
 Having a digital detox, stepping away from gadgets and turning to a novel and reading in my favourite corner at home makes it better.
 It calms my busy mind.